MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_offer_flower.md

 >[!IMPORTANT]
 > `minecraft:behavior.offer_flower` requires a flower item to be held by the entity.
-> This behavior can only be used by `villager` entity types.
+> This behavior can only be used by the `villager` entity types.

 ## Example